Alameda @ Liberty Park

 • Motorists expect a consistent road configuration.
 Engineers generally avoid, road swerves, traffic lane configuration changes, and obstacles in line with traffic paths, etc. In this case, County fails all of these guidelines, effectively hiding these lane modifications and obstacles on the crest of the hill.
 Drivers traveling in this section may not be aware and may suddenly react to the unusual configuration to avoid striking the median – that puts everyone at risk.

 • Pedestrian Safety – Several advantages of parking spaces, are that parking provides a safety buffer between people and the traffic lanes.
 Additionally, parking allocation narrows the perceived width of the roadway to encourage calmer – slower driving speeds.
-Our corridor has a terrible and continued history of cars crashing past sidewalk and into properties, with accidents right at/around this Liberty Park intersection– let’s not ignore the need to have the extra safety buffer a parking area provides.
+Our corridor has a terrible and continued history of cars crashing past sidewalk and into properties, with accidents right at and around this Liberty Park intersection– let’s not ignore the need to have the extra safety buffer a parking area provides.
 This is not an argument for parking, so if even parking is removed, we should keep that space as a greenery space to preserve the buffer distance between pedestrians from vehicles.
 Note: A high volume of kids use this area.

 • Residential access safety